 In 2004, the Colorado State Legislature passed a bill requiring all high school students to pass a course in civics.
 This is the only state graduation requirement.
 Specifically, the law states, "Satisfactory completion of a course on the civil government of the United States and the state of Colorado ... shall be a condition of high school graduation in the public schools of this state.
 Here is the full text of the law: CRS.
 22-1-104.

 The National History Teacher of the Year Award recognizes outstanding K–12 American history teachers across the country.
-The 2017 awards honor outstanding elementary school teachers.
+The 2020 award honors outstanding elementary or secondary school teachers.
 Nominate a teacher today!